ptrstn/fastapi-sqlalchemy-bootstrap-example/README.md

 ### Docker

-If you want to run the application with inside a Docker container you have two options.
+If you want to run the application inside a Docker container you have two options.

 #### docker-compose.yml

-With an applicable docker-compose.yml file in the project directory, you only need to run one command to build and start all the services:
+With an applicable ```docker-compose.yml``` file in the project directory, you only need to run one command to build and start all the services:

 ```bash
 docker-compose up --build
 ```

-By default, docker-compose will look for files named docker-compose.yml in the project directory.
+By default, docker-compose will look for files named ```docker-compose.yml``` in the project directory.

 Get a shell inside the Docker container: